 - Know the signs of urinary tract infections and get them treated right away.

 Each kidney is made of hundreds of thousands of small units called nephrons.
-These structures filter your blood and help remove waste from the body.
+These structures filter your blood, help remove waste from the body, and control fluid balance.

 In people with diabetes, the nephrons slowly thicken and become scarred over time.
 The nephrons begin to leak and protein (albumin) passes into the urine.
 This damage can happen years before any symptoms begin.